 Fatigue Evaluation of Flow Drill Screw Joints Using the Equilibrium-Based Structural Stress Method 2020-01-0189

-According to increasing the demands of light-weight design in the automotive industry, the usage of thinner and lighter materials such as aluminum alloy has led to significant weight reduction.
-The joining of these materials has required new technologies in joining/fastening rather than welding.
-Flow drill screw (FDS) is one of the latest technologies to fasten sheet metal panels.
+According to the increasing demands for light-weight design in the automotive industry, the use of thinner and lighter materials such as aluminum alloys for automotive parts has led to significant weight reduction.
+The joining of these materials has required development of new technologies in joining/fastening rather than welding.
+Flow drill screwing is one of the latest technologies created to fasten sheet metal panels.

-This paper discusses the results of an evaluation of the fatigue characteristics of FDS joints based on experimental data and observations from the literature.
-It was observed that the important geometric parameters of FDS joints are the gap between panels and the extruded (or bulged) zone during screwing.
-Major failure modes were observed as panel failure which cracks grow from the inner surface of the panel around the bulged zone.
+This paper discusses results of an evaluation of fatigue characteristics of flow drill screw (FDS) joints based on experimental data and observations from the literature.
+It was observed that the important fatigue-related geometric parameters of FDS joints were the gap between sheets and the extruded (or bulged) zone during screwing.
+Major failure modes were observed such as sheet failures where cracks grow from the inner surface of the sheet and around the extruded zone.

-In this paper, the fatigue evaluation procedure for FDS joints using the mesh-insensitive equilibrium-based structural stress (ESS) method was proposed.
-The ESS-based simplified modeling procedure was used for the fatigue evaluation procedure development for FDS joints.
-The effectiveness and applicability of the ESS-based simplified procedure for modeling and simulating resistance spot welds and self-piercing rivet (SPR) joints has been proven by the previous investigations.
-After accounting for the geometric and fatigue characteristics of FDS joints, ESS-based simplified procedure and the master S-N curve approach-based this procedure was established.
-It was observed that the fatigue data in the master S-N curve become consolidated with a small scatter band regardless of panel thickness and panel preparation (with and without clearance hole).
+In this paper, the fatigue evaluation procedure for FDS joints using the mesh-insensitive equilibrium-based structural stress (ESS) method was used.
+The ESS-based simplified modeling procedure was used for the fatigue-evaluation procedure for FDS joints.
+The effectiveness and applicability of the ESS-based simplified procedures for modeling and simulating resistance spot welds and self-piercing rivet (SPR) joints have been proven by previous investigations.
+After accounting for geometric and fatigue characteristics of FDS joints, an ESS-based simplified procedure and a master S-N curve approach-based procedure were established.
+It was observed that the fatigue data in the interim design S-N curve became consolidated with a small scatter band regardless of sheet thickness and sheet preparation (with and without a clearance hole).